Zestfor

 Frequently Asked Questions About Good Stress Vs Bad Stress

 Watch for warning signs including decreased productivity, increased absence, visible fatigue, declining work quality and withdrawal from team activities.
 Changes in behaviour, mood or communication patterns often indicate mounting pressure.
+Someone who was typically enthusiastic may become withdrawn, or a usually reliable performer might miss deadlines.
 Regular one-to-one conversations provide opportunities to assess stress levels before they become problematic.
-Creating psychological safety encourages team members to speak up when feeling overwhelmed.
+Creating psychological safety encourages team members to speak up when feeling overwhelmed rather than masking struggles until crisis point.

 Building Resilient, High-Performing Teams